thb/udacity-myreads/README.md

   })
 ```

+## Optimization

 I'm not sure about the performance of the AddBook component because
 each book has to look for its bookshelf in the collection.

-It would have been faster to execute to pass directly the books that
+It would have been faster to pass directly the books that
-are in a bookkshelf to that component but it would have required more
+are in a bookshelf to that component but it would have required more
 code.